 Feed or Instagram feed is simply all the things displayed on the available interface of Instagram.
 It’s where people can see the content you share.
 Vice versa, it is also where you see the content coming from other people.

 According to Instagram, Instagram feed is a place where you can share and connect with the people and Instagram posts you care about.
 When you open Instagram or refresh your feed, the Instagram posts, like photos and videos which you care about most, will appear towards the top of your feed.
 In addition to seeing content from people and hashtags you follow, you may also see suggested accounts that are relevant to your interests.

 You can add the Instagram feed to Shopify stores to help increase the good experience of shoppers during shopping at Shopify stores.
 Shopify Instagram feed turns Shopify store visitors and buyers into your Instagram followers and customers.
 Thereby, you can grow your Instagram Shop followers and connect with new visitors discovering your store.

-Shopify Instagram feed feels close, intuitive, and popular with users.
-It increases store interaction on your affiliate channels, keeps customers on the site longer, and contributes to increased sales.
+Shopify’s Instagram feed feels close, intuitive, and popular with users.
+It increases store interaction on your affiliate channels, keeps customers on the site longer, and increases sales.

 How to add Instagram Feed to Shopify?

 To create a Shopify Instagram feed, you need to know how to connect Shopify to Instagram.
 Once the link between the Instagram Shop and Shopify store has been created, the store owners can show the Instagram feed anywhere on the Shopify websites.